jonyeezs/clean-verticalslice-architecture/README.md

-Using the principles of clean architecture we integrate the pieces we need to make a feature work and gather them under the same umbrella we less ceremonies and abstraction.
+Using the principles of clean architecture we integrate the pieces we need to make a feature work and gather them under the same umbrella with less ceremonies and abstraction.

 Talking about abstractions - because our code is now strongly cohesive and decoupled from the concerns of other features, we can remove all the abstractions such as dto or adaptor services.